shortlink-org/shortlink/internal/services/api-gateway/README.md

 # API Gateway Service

+> [!NOTE]
-This is the gateway service that serves as an interface for external clients, leveraging multiple communication protocols and API designs.
+> This is the gateway service that serves as an interface for external clients,
+> leveraging multiple communication protocols and API designs.

 ### ADR